laredoza/.NetScaffolder/Templates/Generated/Dotnet/Domain/Services/WebApi/Default/README.md

 ### Migrations

-Select the target migration project in the migrations folder, open the README.md and follow instructions.
+Select the target migration project in the migrations folder.
+Open the README.md and follow instructions.

 ### Targeting correct database.